drips-network/docs/README.md

-# Welcome to Radicle Drips Docs 👋
+# Welcome to Drips Docs 👋

-This is the repository for the Radicle documentation site [drips.radicle.network][wi]. radicle-docs accepts contributions via Radicle patches and GitHub pull requests.
-This document outlines some contributing guidelines, contact points, and other resources to make it easier to contribute to radicle-docs.
+This is the repository for the Drips documentation site [drips.radicle.network][wi]. drips-docs accepts contributions via Radicle patches and GitHub pull requests.
+This document outlines some contributing guidelines, contact points, and other resources to make it easier to contribute to drips-docs.

 [drips.radicle.network][wi] was created with [Docusaurus][do].
 Full Docusaurus documentation can be found on their [website][do].